-‘Shameful’: Priyanka Gandhi condemns FIR against Scroll.in’s Supriya Sharma
+‘Shameful’: Priyanka Gandhi, journalists’ bodies condemn FIR against Scroll.in’s Supriya Sharma

-The Delhi Union of Journalists also condemned the ‘use of FIRs to intimidate journalists valiantly doing their job’ during the current pandemic.
+Organisations such as the Delhi Union of Journalists, the Brihanmumbai Union of Journalists, the CPJ and Network of Women in Media, India, expressed support.

 Congress leader Priyanka Gandhi on Friday condemned the first information report filed by the Uttar Pradesh Police against Scroll.in Executive Editor Supriya Sharma, for her report on the effects of the country’s lockdown to combat the coronavirus in Prime Minister Narendra Modi’s constituency of Varanasi.